The sizable Plains Lubber Grasshopper makes a big impression thanks to its heft and tiny, pink wings.

 This species is common in the Western states and provinces.
 They are omnivores that eat both plant matter and insects.
-Look for them in prairies with low-growing grasses and plants where they can both blend in and feed.
+Look for them in prairies with low-growing grasses and among plants where they can both blend in and feed.
 They can also be seen in areas gravelly areas where pavement and landscape meet.

 Scientific Name: Bracystola magna